Disulfite

-A disulfite, commonly known as metabisulfite or pyrosulfite, is a chemical compound containing the ion S_{2}O_{5}^{2−}.
+A disulfite, commonly known as metabisulfite or pyrosulfite, is a chemical compound containing the ion S2O_{5}(2−).
 It is a colorless dianion that is primarily marketed in the form of sodium metabisulfite or potassium metabisulfite.
-When dissolved in water, these salts release the hydrogensulfite HSO_{3}^{−} anion.
+When dissolved in water, these salts release the hydrogensulfite HSO_{3}- anion.
 These salts act equivalently to sodium hydrogensulfite or potassium hydrogensulfite.

 Structure

-In contrast to disulfate (S_{2}O_{7}^{2−}), disulfite ion (S_{2}O_{5}^{2−}) has an unsymmetrical structure with an S-S bond.
+In contrast to disulfate (S2O_{7}(2−)), disulfite ion (S2O_{5}(2−)) has an unsymmetrical structure with an S-S bond.
 The oxidation state of the sulfur atom bonded to 3 oxygen atoms is +5 while oxidation number of other sulfur atom is +3.

-The anion consists of an SO_{2} group linked to an SO_{3} group, with the negative charge more localized on the SO_{3} end.
+The anion consists of an SO2 group linked to an SO3 group, with the negative charge more localized on the SO3 end.
 The S–S bond length is 2.22 Å, and the "thionate" and "thionite" S–O distances are 1.46 and 1.50 Å respectively.

 Production

-Salts of disulfite ion are produced by dehydration of salts of hydrogensulfite ion (HSO_{3}^{−}).
+Salts of disulfite ion are produced by dehydration of salts of hydrogensulfite ion (HSO_{3}−).
 When solutions of sodium hydrogensulfite or potassium hydrogensulfite are evaporated, sodium metabisulfite and potassium metabisulfite result.